netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>privileged</b></td>
         <td>boolean</td>
         <td>
           Privileged mode for the eBPF Agent container.
-In general this setting can be ignored or set to `false`: in that case, the operator sets granular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container, to enable its correct operation.
-If for some reason these capabilities cannot be set, such as if an old kernel version not knowing CAP_BPF is in use, then you can turn on this mode for more global privileges.<br/>
+When ignored or set to `false`, the operator sets granular capabilities (BPF, PERFMON, NET_ADMIN, SYS_RESOURCE) to the container.
+If for some reason these capabilities cannot be set, such as if an old kernel version not knowing CAP_BPF is in use, then you can turn on this mode for more global privileges.
+Some agent features require the privileged mode, such as packet drops tracking (see `features`).<br/>
         </td>
         <td>false</td>
       </tr><tr>